Smoky Mountains fall foliage 2025: when to visit and where to look

 4. Roaring Fork Motor Nature Trail

-Old-growth forest ablaze with color, several short hikes branch off.
+Old-growth forest with short hikes branching off the road.

 5. Foothills Parkway